 Ownership of, or the receipt of interest on, tax-exempt obligations may result in collateral tax consequences to certain taxpayers, including, without limitation, financial institutions, property and casualty insurance companies, certain foreign corporations doing business in the United States, certain S corporations with excess passive income, individual recipients of Social Security or Railroad Retirement benefits, taxpayers that may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations and taxpayers who may be eligible for the earned income tax credit.
-Special Tax Counsel expresses no opinion with respect to any collateral tax consequences and, accordingly, prospective purchasers of the Bonds should consult their tax advisors as to the applicability of any collateral tax consequences.
+Special Counsel expresses no opinion with respect to any collateral tax consequences and, accordingly, prospective purchasers of the Certificates should consult their tax advisors as to the applicability of any collateral tax consequences.

-Certain requirements and procedures contained or referred to in the Resolution or other documents pertaining to the Bonds may be changed, and certain actions may be taken under the circumstances and subject to the terms and conditions set forth in such documents, upon the advice or with the approving opinion of counsel nationally recognized in the area of tax-exempt obligations.
-Special Tax Counsel renders no opinion as to the exclusion from gross income of interest on the Bonds for federal income tax purposes or the exemption of interest on the Bonds from personal income taxes imposed by the State in the event an action is taken or omitted to be taken relating to such covenants or requirements upon the approval of counsel other than Special Tax Counsel.
+Certain requirements and procedures contained or referred to in the Trust Agreement, Lease or other documents pertaining to the Certificates may be changed, and certain actions may be taken under the circumstances and subject to the terms and conditions set forth in such documents, upon the advice or with the approving opinion of counsel nationally recognized in the area of tax-exempt obligations.
+Special Counsel renders no opinion as to the exclusion from gross income for federal income tax purposes of the portion of each Lease Payment due under the Lease designated as and comprising interest with respect to the Certificates in the event an action is taken or omitted to be taken relating to such covenants or requirements upon the approval of counsel other than Special Counsel.